chuang76/x86-bootloader/README.md

 # x86-bootloader

 The project is an experimental x86 [bootloader](https://en.wikipedia.org/wiki/Booting) (i386) for the learning purpose.
 Bootloader is a piece of program that runs before the operating system when a computer is turned on.
 Its primary goal is to ready the system for control by the kernel.
-The project is implemented in 5 labs and emulated with [QEMU](https://www.qemu.org/), which is a powerful machine emulator and virtualizer.
+The project is emulated with [QEMU](https://www.qemu.org/), which is a powerful machine emulator and virtualizer.

 - [x] Print a string and hex bytes (not just ASCII characters) in 16-bit real mode with BIOS interrupt call (int 0x10)
 - [x] Understand the concepts of stack and function calls